knative/community/README.md

 [technical oversight committee](./TECH-OVERSIGHT-COMMITTEE.md) monitoring the overall project.

+There's also a [Knative Calendar](./CALENDAR.md) that has all the Knative related meetings in one place.

 ## How can I help

 If you're looking for something to do to get your feet wet working on Knative,